Welcome to the official website for Missouri Leadership Seminar!

 Some testimonials from over the years:

 “MLS is something I wish everyone had the chance to attend.
 Take the opportunity you have been given and do something great in your community with what you learn!
 As a Missouri Leadership Seminar ambassador, you learn leadership through hands-on experiences instead of lectures.
 I liked the Diversity Panel the most because it showed that although we all look and act so much alike we are all so different at the same time.
 No matter where you come from or what your story is you are in an atmosphere where no one will judge you and that is what makes it so great.
-Don’t second guess yourself on attending the seminar because you’ll miss out on so much!” – Ambassador Lauren Cox, 2016 Seminar
+Don’t second guess yourself on attending the seminar because you’ll miss out on so much!” -Lauren Cox, 2016 Ambassador

 What happens at MLS?